 Unfortunately, the crimes of burglary and theft exist and can make homeowners feel insecure when they realize they play as the victims in this scheme.
 It's reasonable to feel violated and scared after a stranger has gained access to your home, damaged your property, and helped themselves to your belongings.
-If you have found yourself in this unfortunate situation, it may be highly beneficial to hire an attorney that specializes in property damage claims.
+If you have found yourself in this unfortunate situation, it may be highly beneficial to hire an attorney that primarily focuses in property damage claims.
 By consulting with this professional legal adviser, you may receive compensation for your damages, loss, and emotional distress.
 Having such an attorney can defend you by using your rights to defend you to the fullest, most sincere extent.

 Burglary and Robbery

 Before diving into your own investigation or claim-making, it may be useful to understand that burglary and robbery are two different types of crimes.
 The main factor that separates the two is that one is based on intention.
 Burglary is committed when a person illegally enters a building or any locked container while intending to commit a crime.
 In order for this to be fully intended as a burglary, there must be a prominent intention of committing a crime against someone's property, like theft, or one against another, such as assault.
 Burglary can include charges varying in degrees of severity - depending on the crime committed along with it.

 Robbery, on the other hand, is simply a theft-type of crime in which a great force, or a violent threat of force, is used solely with the intent of stealing another person’s property.
 Moreover, the victim must also be present for a robbery to take place.
 If a victim is physically injured or a deadly weapon such as a gun is used during the crime, charges are increased to aggravated robbery.

 Both crimes are charged as felonies, which can send a criminal to prison for years.